 For Chios current weather conditions & forecast take a look at AccuWeather

-How you can reach Chios
+How can you reach Chios

 Via Rhodos Sky Express , Astra Airlines.